Shotgun formation: History

-Since no other NFL teams used the formation during this time, some believed it had been invented by Tom Landry.
+Since no other NFL teams used the formation during this time, some believed it had been invented by head coach Tom Landry.
 Instead, Landry simply dusted off the old innovation to address a pressing problem: keeping Staubach protected while an unusually young and inexperienced squad (12 rookies made the 1975 Cowboys roster) jelled.
-The Cowboys ended up in the Super Bowl that season, in no small part due to its new use of the old formation.
+Dallas ended up in the Super Bowl that season, in no small part due to its new use of the old formation.
 The shotgun became a "signature" formation for the Cowboys, especially during third down situations.

 The shotgun was adopted by more teams throughout the pass-happy late 1980s, and was part of almost every team's offense in the 1990s, eventually becoming a base formation for some teams in the late 2000s.